OSC/ood-documentation/source/applications/dashboard.rst

    Example of the Dashboard after a fresh install.

-This Open OnDemand application provides a web-interface for launching the various other Open OnDemand applications.
+his Open OnDemand application provides a web-interface for launching the various other Open OnDemand applications.
 It also provides links for managing the session of the logged in user.
 This application is built with the `Ruby on Rails`_ web application framework.